 If you are trading from outside Europe, Australia and Dubai then you can have leverage as high as 1:888

 The commission-free accounts are great options for beginner traders.
-If you are in a region that offers XM Ultra-Low account then this account is likely to be the account you would want to choose.
+If you are in a region that offers an XM Ultra-Low account then this account is likely to be the account you would want to choose.
 With lower spreads and the same choices of trading lots as the Micro and Standard Account, this account presents the best value.
 The only reason to choose the Micro or Standard Account is if you want a rock bottom minimum deposit or if you wish your base currency to be JPY or RUB.

 If you’re trading from the UK or Europe and cost-saving is your main concern then the Zero account offers the tightest spreads.
 The main catch with choosing the Zero account is the higher minimum deposit of $100 and the limited base currency choices being only USD, EUR and JPY.

 The overall rating is based on review by our experts

 One of the key selling points of XM is they don’t provide requotes and guarantee fills will be completed for orders with less than 50 standard lots.
 XM advertise that they offer 100% of orders, with 99.35% orders executed in under 1 second.

-When trading with XM, your positions remain open until they can be filled including pending orders and you can have a maximum 200 orders open at one time.
+When trading with XM, your positions remain open until they can be filled including pending orders and you can have a maximum of 200 orders open at one time.

 Tight spreads only make sense if you can trade on them.
 In this respect, the XM mission is to provide the best execution possible.